matteojug/lda-sta/README.md

 Implementation of the algorithm of the paper [A Reduction for Efficient LDA Topic Reconstruction](https://papers.nips.cc/paper/8012-a-reduction-for-efficient-lda-topic-reconstruction).

+This project was supported by the ERC DMAP project (680153).

 Building and installing
 ----
 Download/clone the repository: